Activities that are directed to folks both outside and inside the church

 Deering Women’s Guild

-The Deering Community Church Women‘s Guild consists of a non-denominational group of women from neighboring towns who meet at the Deering Community Church parish hall the first Wednesday of each month at 12 noon.
-We bring or own bag lunch, and enjoy beverages and a dessert supplied by the hostess of the month.
-Our dues are $5 per year and you do not need to be a member of the Deering church to join.
+The Deering Community Church Women‘s Guild consists of a non-denominational group of women from neighboring towns who meet at the Deering Community Church parish hall and/or on Zoom the first Wednesday of each month at 12 noon.
+We bring or own bag lunch when meeting in person, and enjoy beverages and a dessert supplied by the hostess of the month.
+Our dues are $10 per year and you do not need to be a member of the Deering church to join.
 Our gathering usually lasts about two hours or less.
 We chat and enjoy each other’s company over lunch, followed by a business meeting.
+We are currently meeting on Zoom while the church is closed.
 Our purpose is to promote friendship among the women who support each other, enrich the spiritual lives of our communities by doing good works, and help those where there is need.
-We make donations to support a series of local charities, including the food pantries and holiday food basket operations in two towns, Hillcat Explorers, Deering Community Church where we hold our meetings, community welfare and charitable needs, and a scholarship for a H-D college bound senior among other things.
-The Deering Women’s Guild and The Deering Community Church together put on a Summer Fair the second Saturday in August to raise money for our various endeavors.
-It is a highly anticipated event in the town of Deering and nearby communities.
+We make donations to support a series of local charities, including the food pantries and holiday food basket operations in two towns, Hillcat Explorers, Deering Community Church where we hold our meetings, community welfare and charitable needs.

 The Guild welcomes all women from Deering and surrounding towns to come and join our group for fun and friendship each month.
-Please drop in with your bag lunch and see what you are missing!
+Please drop in with your bag lunch or attend on Zoom and see what you are missing!
 Come and make new friends, thereby getting to know others in your community and this area.

 Collection for Local Food Pantries

-The Deering Community Church collects weekly donations of non-perishable food for two food pantries in our area, alternating between The Hillsboro Food Pantry and The Weare Food Pantry.
-As part of our community outreach program, on Sundays people bring in pantry donations for those in need who go to either of these food pantries.
+The Deering Community Church offers donations of non-perishable food for two food pantries in our area, The Hillsboro Food Pantry and The Weare Food Pantry, as part of our community outreach program.
 Non-perishable food can be canned products such as seafood, meat, chicken, ham, or turkey, as well as food staples such as canned vegetables and fruits, pasta and sauces, and such.
-In addition, products such as towels, tissues, napkins, and personal care products such as diapers, laundry and dish detergent, toothpaste and brushes, shampoos, and soaps are donated.
+In addition, products such as towels, tissues, napkins, and personal care products such as diapers, laundry and dish detergent, toothpaste and brushes, shampoos, and soaps can be donated.
 Any non-perishable items that families need for everyday life can be donated for distribution at the food pantries, as well as brown paper bags to carry away the items.

-Cash donations are also welcomed and are collected by our Financial Secretary from members who choose to contribute money specifically earmarked for this purpose.
+Cash donations are also welcomed and and collected by our Financial Secretary from those who choose to contribute money specifically earmarked for this purpose.
 Periodically, accumulated amounts are divided and half is sent to each food pantry.
 This enables the food pantries to purchase discounted food and other items from the NH Food Bank, so that their dollars go farther.